tylim88/Firelord/README.md

 // all member are partial members, you can leave any of the member out, however typescript will stop you from explicitly assign `undefined` value to any of the member unless you union the type with `undefined` in the `base type`
 // auto update `updatedAt`
 // the only value for `merge` is `true`
-// NOTE: there will be typescript missing property error if all member is not present, to fix this just fill in `{ merge:true }` in option as shown below. user.set({ name: 'Michael' }, { merge: true })
+// NOTE: there will be a missing property error from typescript if all the members are not present.
+To fix this, just fill in `{ merge: true }` in the option, as shown below. user.set({ name: 'Michael' }, { merge: true })

 // create if not exist, else update